tomcur/thingshare/README.md

 ## Without Nix

-Install `flameshot` and `spectacle` with your favorite package manager.
+Install `flameshot` and `scrot` with your favorite package manager.

 Other dependencies will be included by default on most Linux distributions.
 For completeness, these are generally packaged as: